amarpotghan/scala-fold/README.md

 # scala-fold
-scala port for Gabriel's haskell-foldl-library for Applicative'ly composable folds
+Composable folds in Scala

 # Introduction

-This library defines the `Foldl` data type (a left fold) which can be combined in the applicative style such that resulting fold requires only one traversal over the foldable data structure.
+This library defines the `Foldl` data type (a left fold) which can be combined in the applicative style such that resulting fold requires only one traversal over the given structure.

 Library comes with common folds.
 You can always define your own fold by providing a step function and initial value.